 Log all container administrative user access for auditing

 Maintain an accurate audit trail of administrative access to your container ecosystem, including your Kubernetes cluster, container registry, and container images.
 These logs might be necessary for auditing purposes and will be useful as forensic evidence after any security incident.
 Azure solutions include:

 - Integration of Azure Kubernetes Service with Microsoft Defender for Cloud to monitor the security configuration of the cluster environment and generate security recommendations

 - Resource logs for Azure Container Instances and Azure Container Registry

 See the Azure security baseline for Container Instances for comprehensive recommendations that will help you improve the security posture of your deployment.

-Learn more about using Azure Security Center for real-time threat detection in your containerized environments.
+Learn more about using Microsoft Defender for Cloud for real-time threat detection in your containerized environments.